top of page

 Conclusion

-For example, by signing a 2.5% Exclusive Buyer Agency Agreement, the likelihood of you paying any commission is extremely low.
-According to verified Compass data from December 2024, 93.89% of listings in Manhattan offered a buyer-side commission of 2.5% or more—making it very likely that the seller’s offer will fully cover your agent’s fee.
-Only 6.11% of listings offered less than 2.5%, and in all of those cases, the difference was 0.5% or less.
-In exchange, this agreement ensures you have professional representation throughout the complex Manhattan buying process.
-A dedicated buyer’s agent will advocate for your interests, offer strategic market insights, and guide you toward securing the best possible deal.
+As it can see be above, according to verified real-world data from December 2024, 100% of listings in Manhattan offered a buyer-side commission of 2% or more—making it very likely that the seller’s offer will fully cover your agent’s fee and you won’t pay any fee .
+In exchange, having an agent ensures you have a professional who will advocate for your interests, offer strategic market insights, and guide you toward securing the best possible deal throughout the complex Manhattan buying process.

 Ready, set, go!

-When a buyer’s agent submits an offer, the listing agent will typically request the following three items:
+When a buyer’s agent submits an offer, the listing agents typically request the following three items:

 In some cases, agents may only ask for either proof of funds or the REBNY Financial Statement—in which case providing just one will be sufficient.